zaro0508/service-catalog-library/README.md

 If the file above were created at `config/dev/sc-portfolio-ec2-development.yaml`, to deploy the stack one runs this sceptre command: `sceptre --var "profile=admin@scipoolprod" --var "region=us-east-1" launch dev/sc-portfolio-ec2-development`.
 The profile "admin@scipoolprod" would be an AWS profile with administrator credentials as descibed above.

 ## License
-This project is licensed under the Apache 2.0 license - see the [LICENSE](LICENSE) file for details
+This project is licensed under the Apache 2.0 license - see the [LICENSE](LICENSE) file for details.